dsp-uga/Project-1-Naive-Bayes-classification/README.md

  ***To delete the raw files please uncomment line number 189 and 190*** If you have y_test i.e. the test lables please enter 0 in command line as the fourth parameter

- ***stopwords file is not added here, please use your custom stopwords since i am still building one***

 #Contributors: